jaak-peterson/autoware_mini_practice/practice_5/README.md

 ## 4. Putting together points and clusters, publish results

 Now, we have an array of points and an array of labels for each point.
 Labels contain also a value of `-1`.
-This value represents noise points that are not assigned to any cluster because they are too sparse in space and away from other points. `points`  should be merged with `labels` and noise points should be filtered out.
+This value represents noise points not assigned to any cluster because they are too sparse in space and away from other points. `points`  should be merged with `labels`, and noise points should be filtered out.
 From there on, it is just publishing them as PointCloud2 messages, that will serve as input to the `cluster_detector` node.

-We will publish the clusered point cloud so that we could see and later analyze or debug t heresults of that node.
-If we would create one big node that would do the ground removal, cluster no ground points to different objects calculate the convex hull an just at thevery end publish the final objects then it is very hard to find a problem if something is wrong with obstacle detection.
-Keeping code modular and easy to debug is the main reason why we try to create small specialized nodes in ROS.
+We want to publish the clustered point cloud so we can later analyze or debug the results of that node.
+If we would create one big node that would do the ground removal, cluster no ground points to different objects, calculate the convex hull, and just at the very end publish the final objects, then it would be very hard to find a problem if something is wrong with obstacle detection.
+Keeping code modular and easy to debug is why we try to create small specialized nodes in ROS.

 ##### Instructions
 1. Concatenate points with labels and filter out noise points (label value `-1`).
-Hint: previous shape printouts can be useful to figure out how to stack and resahpe them in order to put them together.
+Hint: Previous shape printouts can be useful for figuring out how to stack and reshape them in order to put them together.
 2. Now we need to create a message from the array (opposite to what we did in the task 2.3)
    ```
-   # convert labeled points to PointCloud2 format
+   # convert labelled points to PointCloud2 format
    data = unstructured_to_structured(points_labeled, dtype=np.dtype([
       ('x', np.float32),
       ('y', np.float32),